yuehcw/padres_project/project-readme (3).md

-# Padres Project
+# Baseball Stats Application

-A full-stack web application for viewing Padres 2024 July baseball statistics using Flask, React, and PostgreSQL.
+A full-stack web application for viewing baseball statistics using Flask, React, and PostgreSQL.

 ## Prerequisites

 Before you begin, ensure you have the following installed:
 - Python 3.8 or higher
-- Node.js 18 or higher
+- Node.js 14 or higher
 - PostgreSQL 13 or higher
 - pip (Python package manager)
 - npm (Node package manager)